 Let’s kick things off with the basics.
 To really know how to start travel nursing, you need to understand how the whole system works.

-Unlike staff nurses tied to a single facility, travel nurses work short-term contracts—usually 8 to 26 weeks—at hospitals and clinics that need temporary support.
-These assignments can happen for all kinds of reasons: seasonal influx, staffing shortages, or specialized coverage.
+Unlike staff nurses tied to a single facility, travel nurses work short-term contracts, usually 8 to 26 weeks, at hospitals and clinics that need temporary support.
+Sometimes it’s a seasonal influx, sometimes a staffing shortage that won’t resolve on its own, sometimes a unit that needs specialized coverage for a stretch.
 That means you’re walking into high-demand situations where your skills are urgently needed.

 So, how does a traveling nurse work exactly?
 Travel nurses sign with an agency (like us) that helps match them with jobs across the country.
 The agency handles contracts, logistics, and often benefits like health insurance and housing stipends.
-That’s the beauty of being a travel nurse—flexibility, support, and the chance to see new places while doing meaningful work.
+That’s the beauty of being a travel nurse: real support and flexibility, and the chance to see new places while doing meaningful work.

 Step 2: Meet the Qualifications to Be a Travel Nurse